ji-woong-song/WEB_ArmySinmungo_Gosu/README.md

  * [MIT](https://github.com/osamhack2021/WEB_CLOUD_ArmySinmungo_Gosu/blob/develop/LICENSE-Analysis.md)
  * Copyright (c) 2021 ARMYSINMUNGO_GOSU

-This project is licensed under the terms of these licenses. apache-2.0 (Webserver), gpl-3.0 (Analysis), MIT (Frontend)
+This project is licensed under the terms of these licenses.
+(It is different for each part.) apache-2.0 (Webserver), gpl-3.0 (Analysis), MIT (Frontend)